-- A hen permit issued under this article shall be revoked upon the commission of three (3) violations within a period of twelve (12) months. - Humane conditions are to be maintained year round. - Sales of egg(s) or hen(s) or anything related to chicken keeping are not allowed. - All areas where hens are kept shall be clean and well maintained on a daily basis, with little to no accumulation of waste.
+- A hen permit issued under this article shall be revoked upon the commission of three (3) violations within a period of twelve (12) months.
+Any revoked property shall not be granted a permit for one year. - Humane conditions are to be maintained year round. - Sales of egg(s) or hen(s) or anything related to chicken keeping are not allowed. - All areas where hens are kept shall be clean and well maintained on a daily basis, with little to no accumulation of waste.
 In addition, all areas where hens are kept shall not produce or cause odors that are detectable on adjacent properties.
+All electrical appurtenances shall be UL Listed and clearly labeled.